eirshy/Eirshy.DSP/rebuffer/README.md

 # Re-Buffer
 Ever look at a smelter and think *"Why's this thing got 100 iron plates just sitting it it?
 I wish I could tell it to only keep like, 5."*?

-Then this is the answer. ***Re*-Buffer** lets you re-define the buffer sizes on Assemblers, Chem Labs, *Re*-fineries, Particle Colliders, and *Re*-search labs- and possibly more in the future (probably miners).
+Then this is the answer. ***Re*-Buffer** lets you re-define the buffer sizes on Assemblers, Chem Labs, *Re*-fineries, Particle Colliders, and *Re*-search labs- and possibly more in the future.

 It does this by *re*-placing the highly-efficient constants in the game's original code with values loaded from a config file- and then over-paying the performance cost by *re*-writing and *re*-optimizing all of the code around it.
 Over all, your game should actually run at least as fast, if not *faster* by using this mod.
 At least, until the devs get around to *re*-writing these sections themselves.

+Note that if you want to be able to tweak Miner and Pump buffers, you'll want my other mod, ***VeinityProject***.
+That one's potentially a lot more than just QoL, so I've split it off into a separate mod for purists.

 ## Changes

+- v0.1.4<br />Added triage component-disablers for in case I'm slow to update something.
+Updated with note about *VeinityProject*.
 - v0.1.3<br />Fixed integer rounding issues causing us to misregister how much jello we eat on research.
 - v0.1.2<br />Removed some on-further-consideration-unnecessary thread guards from non-collapsed labs.
 - v0.1.1<br />Fixed the readme and added the missing BepInEX dep.